IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/localizations.rst

 Decision graph elements that contain texts (``ask``, ``todo``, and ``section``) can be localized by adding a file to the ``nodes`` sub-directory in the localization directory.
 The file name is the id of the node it provides localized text for.
 Files can be in either text (``.txt``) or markdown (``.md``) format.
 In case both text and markdown files are present, the markdown variant is preferred.

+.. tip:: There are many Markdown editors that offer formatted preview of the text, or even allow editing of formatted text (like "normal" word processors.)
+Use your favorite search engine to find one - the list updated too often to include a recommendation here.

 ..  _ISO-639: https://www.iso.org/iso-639-language-codes.html
 .. _ISO-3166: https://www.iso.org/iso-3166-country-codes.html
 .. _markdown: https://guides.github.com/features/mastering-markdown/